The 5 Things Men 40+ Want in Life (and How to Get Them)

 • Walking the dog every morning

-Here’s what I’ve noticed about how blokes start reducing stress.
-They establish and enforce boundaries to dial back work hours and they find their voice and learn to say “no” politely when necessary.
-Here’s the practical ways they do it:
+The standouts are that they establish and enforce boundaries to dial back work hours, and they find their voice and learn to say “no” politely when necessary.

 • Not connecting phone to work email